michalbencur/SwiftyJSCore/README.md

 - asynchronous functions/promises mapped in both directions
 - encoding and decoding `Codable` types in both directions
 - exception handling
 - basics of Fetch API supporting json() response
+- Swift 6 mode

 > [!NOTE]
 > If your application targets iOS and performance is important to you, consider using WKWebView.